Akhil076/react-login-page/README.md

 Code for the react app can be found in the src folder of source code folder.

 Languages used: JSX, CSS and JavaScript
-JSX is much like HTML only but it can be used to display dynamic content unlike HTML.
+JSX is much like HTML only but it can be used alongside JS to display dynamic content unlike HTML.

 Libraries used: React.js